Tesla CEO extends help to Boeing on battery issue

-DETROIT (Reuters) - Elon Musk has long considered Tesla Motors Inc (TSLA.O) the bold, nimble answer to the auto industry’s cautious culture.
-Now the electric car maker’s top executive has extended his help to another industrial giant: Boeing Co (BA.N).
+DETROIT, Jan 28 (Reuters) - Elon Musk has long considered Tesla Motors Inc the bold, nimble answer to the auto industry’s cautious culture.
+Now the electric car maker’s top executive has extended his help to another industrial giant: Boeing Co.

 “Desire to help Boeing is real & am corresponding w 787 chief engineer,” Musk wrote on the social media website.